stevy24/Project-Insurance-Cost-Analysis/README.md

-data analytics on a medical insurance charges dataset.
+Data analytics on a medical insurance charges dataset.
 This is a filtered and modified version of the Medical Insurance Price Prediction dataset, available under the CC0 1.0 Universal License on the Kaggle website.

 Objectives
 In this project, we will: